CumulusNetworks/docs/content/cumulus-netq-52/NVLink-Management/NVLink-Bringup.md

 - Retrieve the {{<exlink url="https://docs.nvidia.com/networking/display/nvidianvosusermanualfornvlinkswitchesv25024282/sdn" text="SDN configuration profiles">}} from all switches included in the bringup procedure.
 - Ensure you have configured a switch profile with the proper credentials.
 During the bringup process, you can specify a global switch profile for all switches or define individual profiles for each switch.
 Individual profiles take precedence over the global profile specified in the request body.
+- If your system is installed in `user-cert` mode, you must upload your CA certificate and server certificate <!-- insert link--> *before* initiating a bringup.
+Prepare a PKCS#12 (.p12) certificate bundle for your switches, signed by the same CA. Ensure that the `.p12` file is not password-protected and is not expired.

 ## NVLink Bringup Endpoints